 Something many may not think about during the building process or remodeling process is sidewalk design.
 Sidewalks are a great place to get creative and add extra curb appeal to your home.

-There are many ways to add curb appeal to a sidewalk.
-This could be anywhere from cleaning it up with a pressure washer if it’s a remodel, to getting creative with a unique design.
+There are many ways to add curb appeal through a sidewalk.
+This could be as simple as cleaning it up with a pressure washer if it’s a remodel, to getting creative with a unique design.

 For our sidewalks, we want to do something a little different.
 Here’s what we have in mind.

 We are planning on doing the stepping stone in the grass look but in a diamond pattern.

 We love the look of this gorgeous landscaped sidewalk by TMD Landscape Designs.
 This will be our inspiration as we are doing this project.
 More than likely, we’ll be doing a lot of this ourselves so hopefully, we can achieve a similar look.
 There is just something about this design and how it compliments the exterior of this home.

 We will have two separate sidewalks: one in the front and one leading to our friend’s entry.
 We would really like them to have a similar look using this same design style.
 Luckily ours will not be as long as the one in this photograph.
 The larger the sidewalk, of course, equals more money.